hristoast/build-openmw/README.md

 Run `build-openmw.py` with no arguments to get everything you need - it will potentially take several hours to complete unless you have a powerful CPU and a lot of RAM.
 Subsequent runs will only rebuild OpenMW, and only if there have been changes in the upstream repository (unless a `--force-*` argument is given.)

 Pass the `--help` argument to see advanced usage options.
+For a local install, use something like this:

+    build-openmw -n -v

+If this isn't your first run, you can skip installing packages via your package manager like this:

+    build-openmw -n -S -v

+Both of the above build everything needed to run OpenMW without creating any package.

 ## Advanced

+### Build a release

+To build the `0.43` release of OpenMW:

+    build-openmw -t openmw-0.43.0

+Any valid git tag can be built this way.

 ### Build a branch of a fork